swiftlang/swift-evolution/proposals/ssss-distributed-actor-runtime.md

 }
 ```

+This code snippet showcases what kind of distributed actors one might want to implement – they represent addressable identities in a system where players may be hosted on different hosts or devices.
+And we'd like to communicate with any of them from the `Game` actor which manages the entire game's state.
+Players may be on the same host as the `Game` actor, or on different ones, but we never have to change the implementation of Game to deal with this – thanks to distributed actors and the concept of location transparency, we can implement this piece of code once, and run it all locally, or distributed without changing the code specifically for either of those cases.

 ### Caveat: Low-level implementation details

 This proposal includes low-level implementation details in order to showcase how one can use to build a real, efficient, and extensible distributed actor system using the proposed language runtime.
+It is primarily written for distributed actor system authors, which need to understand the underlying mechanisms which distributed actors use.

-End users of distributed actors need not dive deep into this proposal, and may be better served by reading [SE-NNNN: Distributed Actor Isolation](https://github.com/ktoso/swift-evolution/blob/distributed-isolation/proposals/mmmm-distributed-actor-isolation.md#distributed-actor-isolation) which focuses on how distributed actors are used.
-This proposal focuses on how distributed actors can be implemented – because this language feature is extensible, advanced library authors may step in and build their own distributed actor runtimes.
+End users, which just want to use _distributed actors_, and not necessarily _implement_ a distributed actor system runtime, do not need to dive deep as deep into this proposal, and may be better served by reading [SE-0366: Distributed Actor Isolation](https://github.com/apple/swift-evolution/blob/main/proposals/0336-distributed-actor-isolation.md) which focuses on how distributed actors are used.
+Reading this, runtime, proposal however will provide additional insights as to why distributed actors are isolated the way they are.

+This proposal focuses on how a distributed actor system runtime can be implemented.
+Because this language feature is extensible, library authors may step in and build their own distributed actor runtimes.
+It is expected that there will be relatively few, but solid actor system implementations eventually, yet their use would apply to many many more end-users than actor system developers.

 ## Detailed design

 This proposal's detailed design section is going to deep dive into the runtime details and its interaction with user provided `DistributedActorSystem` implementations.
-Many of those aspects do not necessarily matter to the end-user/developer that only wants to write some distributed actors and have them communicate using *some* distributed actor system.
-This proposal however, dives deeper, explaining how distributed actors actually work internally.
+Many of those aspects do are not strictly necessary to fully internallize by the end-user/developer that only wants to write some distributed actors and have them communicate using *some* distributed actor system.

 ### The `DistributedActorSystem` protocol

-At the core of everything actors do, is the `DistributedActorSystem` protocol.
-This protocol is open to be implemented by anyone, and can be used to extend the functionality of distributed actors to other environments.
+At the core of everything distributed actors do, is the `DistributedActorSystem` protocol.
+This protocol is open to be implemented by anyone, and can be used to extend the functionality of distributed actors to various environments.

 Building a solid actor system implementation is not a trivial task, and we only expect a handful of mature implementations to take the stage eventually.

 > At the time of writing, we–the proposal authors–have released a work in progress [peer-to-peer cluster actor system implementation](https://www.swift.org/blog/distributed-actors/) that is tracking this evolving language feature.
 It can be viewed as a reference implementation for the language features and `DistributedActorSystem` protocol discussed in this proposal.
 >
-> As not everything mentioned in this proposal is implemented yet, the cluster library is lagging behind a little, but will be adopting the new APIs as they become available in the language.
+> Not everything mentioned in this proposal is implemented yet, the cluster library is lagging behind a little, but will be adopting the new APIs as they become available in the language.

-Below we present the full listing of the `DistributedActorSystem` protocol, and we'll be explaining the specific methods one by one as we go through what and how distributed actors do in order to achieve their messaging capabilities:
+Below we present the full listing of the `DistributedActorSystem` protocol, and we'll be explaining the specific methods one by one as we go:

 ```swift
 // Module: _Distributed